zenphantom/ml-git/docs/tabular_data/tabular_data.md

 ### <a name="versioning-tabular-data"> Versioning </a> ###

-Due to the way the data is versioned by ml-git (see [internals documentation](../mlgit_internals.md)) the way the data is organized can influence the performance and optimization of the data storage that ml-git has.
+Due to the way the data is versioned by ml-git (see [internals documentation](../mlgit_internals.md)) the data organization structure can influence the performance and optimization of the data storage that ml-git has.

 When ml-git is dealing with tabular data, in order to obtain higher storage usage efficiency, it is recommended to avoid actions that edit data that were previously added.​